OpenOLAT/OpenOLAT-docs/sites/manual_dev/docs/ux/patterns.md

 Design Patterns are high level not bound to specific components and are best practice solutions for how a user achieves a goal.

-## Enabling / Disabling Functions and Modules in OO
 ## Empty States in OO

 Empty states are moments in an app where there is no data to display to the user.